planarinvestments/time-travel/README.md

 ### Accessing history of a record

-Currently valid history can be accessed using the `effective_history` method of the timeline object
+The Update history can be accessed using the `effective_history` method of the timeline object

+To access corrections applied on a date, call `valid_history(effective_at: Date.prase("05/09/2018).beginning_of_day)`

-To access all of the history including corrections, call the `history` method of the timeline object
+To access all of the history including corrections, call the `full_history` method of the timeline object

 Examples follow: